tsjansen95/RRT-project/README.md

 - To run the program, run the ProjectApp class as a Java Application.

-- The description of how to use the user interface is included in the paper.
+- The description of how to use the user interface is included in the RRTpaper PDF.